saima-231/Student_Management_Swing/README.md

-A java project to built a student management system.
+A Java project to built a student management system.